The Grey Medallion

 The course is conducted over two days (a weekend) from 9am to 4pm.
 It is held at Grand Pacific Resort, Bulcock Beach, Caloundra.
-This year, Course 1 will be held on 6 and 7 August 2022 and Course 2 on 27 and 28 August 2022.
+This year the course will be held on 27 and 28 August 2022.

 How much does it cost

 The usual course fees are $40 per person, however this may be discounted for groups, or in special cases.
 Due to sponsorship and our commitment to community education, we have reduced this cost to $5- per person.